MARY HOBBS AND CHARLIE HOBBS

 - Charlie has also been in charge of successful expeditions to many other different areas including the remote Carstenz Pyramid in Irian Jaya.
 (Carstenz Pyramid is one of the seven summits.)

-- In an expedition to Antarctica in association with the US National Science Foundation the couple were in the deep field for a number of weeks assisting two geologists on their scientific exploration.
+- In an expedition to Antarctica in association with the US National Science Foundation Mary and Charlie were in the deep field for a number of weeks assisting two geologists on their scientific exploration.
 Mary is experienced in medical training and had previously specialised in orthopaedics and coronary care.
-She accompanied Charlie to the Deep Field in Antarctica on an expedition and was responsible for First Aid and management of the camp in one of the most remote parts of the world.
+She accompanied Charlie to the Deep Field in Antarctica on the above expedition and was responsible for First Aid and management of the camp in one of the most remote parts of the world.

 - Charlie and Mary were later awarded the prestigious Antarctic Service Medal ‘In recognition of valuable contributions to exploration and scientific achievement under the US Antarctic Research Program.’